 Looking like straight out of a postcard, Greece sometimes is so ridiculously beautiful that it hurts!
+What are the best remote places in Greece?
+How to find a good overview over Greek islands?

 Not only the islands but especially these are gems you should not miss out.
 Greece is rich in history and has seen some wild times.
 Therefore it is home to many old buildings and churches.
 If you think of ancient or medieval ruins, don´t only think of Scotland or Italy.
 It is right here.